OXERA™ OXYGEN DEVICE

 Safe to use

 Equipped with an anti-asphyxiation safety device in case oxygen supply runs out or is disconnected.
-Expired air filtered to keep environment safe for health care workers.
-Fully SAHPRA approved for Covid-19 emergency use.
+Expired air is filtered to keep the environment safe for health care workers.

-South Africa, like many developing countries, finds itself burdened with a high Covid-19 patient load but with a lack of skilled staff, ICU and high care facilities and bulk oxygen supplies to be able to effectively manage patients.
+Rural areas and developing countries can find themselves with high patient loads but with a lack of skilled staff, ICU and high care facilities and bulk oxygen supplies to be able to effectively manage the treatment of patients.

 OxERA™ bridges the gap between the two resource environments and extends the care available at small hospitals and clinics.

-The innovative OxERA™ is an all-in-one device using an anaesthetic mask and an adjustable mechanical PEEP valve that is simple, cost effective and oxygen efficient.
-Tests have shown that not only can consistently high levels of oxygen be delivered with the critical benefit of PEEP, but less oxygen is usually needed as the flow rate can be adjusted to the patient’s demand rather than having to be left fully open to compensate for leaks, as in an open system.
+The innovative OxERA™ is an all-in-one device using a mask and an adjustable mechanical PEEP valve that is simple, cost effective and oxygen efficient.
+Tests have shown that not only can consistently high levels of oxygen be delivered with the critical benefit of PEP, but less oxygen is usually needed as the flow rate can be adjusted to the patient’s demand rather than having to be left fully open to compensate for leaks, compared with an open system.

-In our oxygen resource constrained environment, this is a game changer.
-This allows even the most basic facilities that are dependent on bottled oxygen or small oxygen concentrators to provide a higher level of clinical care than they are currently able to.
+In an oxygen resource constrained environment, this is a game changer.
+This allows even the most basic facilities that are dependent on cylinder oxygen or small oxygen concentrators to provide a higher level of clinical care than they are currently able to.
 It also means that the device is suitable for use in transferring patients in ambulances where other options are limited.

-*Positive End Expiration Pressure (PEEP) and Positive Expiration Pressure (PEP) assist with oxygenation by preventing atelectasis (collapse) of the small air sacs called alveoli in the lungs.
+*Positive End Expiratory Pressure (PEEP) and Positive Expiration Pressure (PEP) assists with oxygenation by preventing atelectasis (collapse) of the small air sacs called alveoli in the lungs.

 The OxERA™ device assists patients by providing high percentage oxygen plus maintaining slight pressure, to keep their lungs from collapsing during expiration, via an adjustable PEEP* valve.
 This reduction in atelectasis improves oxygenation, decreases trauma to the alveoli and reduces the work required to re-open the alveoli and hence the work of breathing.

-Commercial medical devices such as an anaesthetic mask and viral filter complete the package together with simple but effective elastic head straps.
+Commercial medical devices such as a mask and viral filter complete the package together with simple but effective elastic head straps.

 Key to the device’s efficient use of oxygen is the fact that incoming oxygen is accumulated in the bag during expiration and is, therefore, available during inspiration together with the flow in the line.

 In loose fitting masks and especially nasal prongs, high flow nasal canulae and even CPAP units, the lack of any accumulation of oxygen in a sealed system means that large percentages (up to 66%) of the feed oxygen are simply wasted – making them very oxygen inefficient.
-Under our Covid-19 conditions, with so many patients requiring oxygen at the same time, this is a major problem.
+Under low resource conditions, with many patients requiring oxygen at the same time, this is a major problem.